cosmoscout/cosmoscout-vr/docs/install.md

 14.1 | 2017 | `boost_1_70_0-msvc-14.1-64.exe` | [download](https://sourceforge.net/projects/boost/files/boost-binaries/1.70.0/boost_1_70_0-msvc-14.1-64.exe/download)
 14.0 | 2015 | `boost_1_70_0-msvc-14.0-64.exe` | [download](https://sourceforge.net/projects/boost/files/boost-binaries/1.70.0/boost_1_70_0-msvc-14.0-64.exe/download)

 :information_source: _**Tip:** If you want that CosmoScout VR detects your 3DConnexion Space Navigator, you have to [download](https://3dconnexion.com/de/software-developer-program/) and install the 3DConnexion SDK.
-Then you need to add one line line to the `make_externals.bat` but file as [described here](https://github.com/cosmoscout/cosmoscout-vr/blob/develop/make_externals.bat#L313)._
+Then you need to add one line to the `make_externals.bat` but file as [described here](https://github.com/cosmoscout/cosmoscout-vr/blob/develop/make_externals.bat#L313)._

 Then you have to compile the dependencies.